 Studies have shown that while women may be more reluctant to enter treatment, they are equally as likely to recover as men.

 In 2006, a nationwide study on alcohol use disorder among women and men demonstrated that combined pharmacotherapies and behavioral interventions fared equally well for both genders.
-This trial involved administering naltrexone (ReVia, Vivitrol) and/or cognitive-behavioral intervention, which was effective compared with the administering of acamprosate, which showed no evidence of efficacy.⁶
+This trial involved administering naltrexone (ReVia, Vivitrol), cognitive-behavioral intervention, or a combination of both, all of which were effective.
+The administering of acamprosate, both alone and combined with cognitive-behavioral intervention, showed no evidence of efficacy.6

 Today, doctors and clinicians can administer several pharmacological treatments to patients with AUD in both inpatient and outpatient facilities.
 These include medications to reduce withdrawal symptoms and delirium tremens, including benzodiazepines such as:5